RudraModi360/Agentry/docs/README.md

-# Scratchy Documentation
+# Agentry Documentation

-Welcome to the Scratchy documentation!
-This guide will help you understand and use the Scratchy AI Agent Framework.
+Welcome to the Agentry documentation!
+This guide will help you understand and use the Agentry AI Agent Framework.

 ## 📚 Table of Contents